 The opening scene with the street merchant was completely unscripted.
 Robin Williams was brought into the sound stage and was asked to stand behind a table that had several objects on it and a bedsheet covering them all.
 The animators asked him to lift the sheet, and, without looking, take an object from the table and describe it in character.
 Much of the material in that recording session was not appropriate for a Disney film.

-While filming this movie, Robin Williams frequently received calls from Steven Spielberg, who at the time was working on Schindler's List (1993).
+While recording this movie, Robin Williams frequently received calls from Steven Spielberg, who at the time was working on the Holocaust film Schindler's List (1993).
 He would put him on speaker phone so he could tell jokes to the cast and crew to cheer them up.
 Some of the material that he used was material that he was using for this film.

 When the film was first released on VHS in October 1993, it sold over 10.8 million copies in its first week and went on to sell over 25 million in total.
 This record stood for only two years when it was beaten by the release of The Lion King (1994).

-On what came to be known among the Aladdin animators as Black Friday, then Disney head Jeffrey Katzenberg told the team to scrap virtually everything they'd been working on for months and start all over again.
-He also refused to move the film's release date.
+On what came to be known among the animators as Black Friday, then Disney head Jeffrey Katzenberg told the team to scrap virtually everything they had been working on for months and start all over again, and he also refused to move the film's release date.
 Directors John Musker and Ron Clements were able to completely turn around the film's new plot and screenplay in just eight days.

 Aladdin was originally fully aware that Jasmine was the princess when he first met her.
 It was changed because the production team believed that it implied Aladdin fell in love with her because of her money and power, not because he genuinely cared about her.